 - the WHS legal and other requirements annual review conducted in the third quarter of each year as part of the WHS planning, objectives, targets and programs procedure.

-- The WHS legal and other requirements identified from these processes will be documented in the relevant WHS Management System document.
+- The WHS legal and other requirements identified from these processes are documented in the University’s WHS Legal and Other Requirements Matrix.

 Monitoring WHS legal and other requirements

-- The Associate Director WEG will monitor, review and document any changes to the WHS legal and other requirements through the annual review and ongoing monitoring.
+- The Associate Director WEG or delegate monitor, review and document any changes to the WHS legal and other requirements through the annual review and ongoing monitoring.

 Ongoing WHS legal and other requirements monitoring

-- On a monthly basis, the Associate Director WEG will monitor online sources and other membership publications for any changes to WHS legislation and other requirements including the:
+- On a monthly basis, the Associate Director WEG or delegate monitors online sources and other membership publications for any changes to WHS legislation and other requirements including the: